Saxophonist, Composer, and Loop Station Artist - Noah Peterson

 Noah is available as a solo act with his Solo Sax Sessions loop station show for funky electro-sax deliciousness, in various sized jazz combos for private events, and the always sensational Noah Peterson Soul-Tet featuring soul jazz classics and original music.

-A New from Widespread Noise - Dark Matter
+New video from Widespread Noise -The Antennae Galaxies

 Newsletter Signup Click for Upcoming Shows